kevinoid/media-devtools-panel-react/README.md

 6. Open any file in this directory
 7. There should be a new 'Media Panel' addon listed under 'Extensions'
 8. Navigate to page with video element and/or webrtc and open developer tools (F12)
-9. There should be a new 'Media' tab
+9. There should be a new 'Media-Webrtc' tab